jaredvasil/we-framing-CSH/README.md

 "WESCH" = We-framing: Sharing, Commitment, and Helping. (>:

 "The manuscript" refers to Vasil & Tomasello (20XX).
+Effects of “We”-framing on Young Children’s Commitment, Sharing, and Helping.
 [To be updated after manuscript publication]